microsoft/SparseSC/README.md

 		 ...)
 ```

-Note that the parameters `x_treat` and `y_treat` are omitted, as treatment
+Note that the parameters `x_treat` and `y_treat` are omitted, as
-observations are not used in this scenario.
+observations from the treated units are not used to optimize the penalty
+parameters in this scenario.

 This scenario has the advantage that if shocks to the system that affect a
 subset of factor loadings only in the post-intervention period, the